TLX542/limbus_auto_play/readme.md

 - **RGB sliders**: Precise color adjustment

 ### Settings File
-Settings are still stored in `settings.ini` and can be edited manually:
+Settings are stored in `settings.ini` and can be edited manually:

 ```ini
 [DETECTION]